-Error Description Comments Code LL LANDRUG C T C 1 Unsupported MODBUS function The function code received in the query is not supported by the server.
+Error Description Comments Code Harris and AMODRIES from this is The formation and a manifest distribution was in a decided and 1 Unsupported MODBUS function The function code received in the query is not supported by the server.
 This can result from the following conditions: The client is requesting a function code not supported by the ECC1 Modbus server.
 See Section 2.3 for a list of supported function codes.
 The configured data blocks do not support the requested function code.
 For example, the client is attempting to read input registers but no data block of containing input registers exists.
 2 Invalid MODBUS address.
 The Modbus query attempts to access an address that is not within the range of MODBUS addresses that have been configured for the requested Modbus data type.
 This can result from the following conditions: The client is erroneously requesting an unsupported address, The server data block is misconfigured.
 The starting address of the data block is in error or the size is too small.
 3 Invalid MODBUS value.
 A value contained in the query data field is not an allowable value for the slave.
 This indicates a fault in the structure of the remainder of a complex request, such as that the implied length is incorrect.
 It does not mean that a data item to be written has a value outside the expectation of the application program, since the MODBUS protocol is unaware of the significance of any particular value in any particular register.
 4 MODBUS server failure.
 This indicates a problem with the Modbus client.
-An unrecoverable error occurred while the server was 4 WODBOS Server failure. attempting to perform the requested action.
-If this error persists , contact CTI
+An unrecoverable error occurred while the server was attempting to perform the requested action.
+If this error persists, contact CTI